 El Hogar has a dedicated staff of over 65 Honduran professionals who are the reason that over 1,100 students have graduated from our programs over the past 44 years.
-With the skills that they have gained at El Hogar,
+With the skills that they have gained at El Hogar, our students enter the workforce, and many go on to study at university.

-For more information about what we do, visit our website the History of El Hogar, please visit our website: https://elhogar.org/learn/
+For more information about what we do, please visit our website: https://elhogar.org/learn/